mkellom/Transporter-sequence-analysis-scripts/README.md

 # Transporter-sequence-analysis-scripts
 Transporter sequence analysis scripts

-These scripts are mostly unannotated at the time.
-Annotation will improve as I get closer to publication...
+These scripts are mostly unannotated at this time.